 Meditation Vs Yoga

 Meditation and yoga are the two key phrases frequently used by spiritual practitioners, personal trainers, doctors, psychologists, and others who want to spread the awareness of living a healthy, well-balanced life.
 Yoga and meditation seem to go hand in hand, many people who practice one are often guided towards the other.

 For centuries, yogis and sages have practiced yoga and meditation to sustain their good health (both physical and mental).

-Both yoga and meditation serve the same purpose – to achieve inner stillness, but they have a different approach towards achieving this goal.
+Both yoga and meditation serve the same purpose – to achieve inner stillness, but they have a different approach to achieving this goal.
 Meditation is a part of yoga that focuses only on mental behavior, whereas in yoga, the focus is on both physical and mental behavior.

 Meditation – control over the mind